omda07/allFiveCalculator-privacy/privacy-policy.md

 ### Security
 We don't collect any kind of data.

-### Children’s Privacy
-This Services do not address anyone under the age of 18.
-We do not knowingly collect personal identifiable information from children under 18.
-In the case we discover that a child under 18 has provided us with personal information, we immediately delete this from our servers.
-If you  are  a  parent  or  guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do necessary actions.

 ### Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately, after they are posted on this page.